PerfettoSQL: backwards compatibility

 For example, instead of:

-select name, type from track where name in ('process_track', 'thread_track')
+select name, type from track where name in ('process_track', 'thread_track')you can do:

 select name, 'process_track' as type from process_track